EddyVerbruggen/nativescript-barcodescanner/README.md

 </BarcodeScanner>
 ```

 See the 'demo-ng' for details.
+Do not run it for Android, because embedding a view is not supported on that platform.

 ## iOS runtime permission reason
 You've probably seen a permission popup like this before (this plugin will trigger one as well, automatically):